malinlarsson/courses/r_programming/1611/Exercises/Loops.md

 	</details>
 <br>

-5. Read up on the ifelse function and try to see if you can use this instead of your complex loop
+5. Read up on the ifelse function and try to see if you can use this to answer question 3 with this function.

 6. In all loops that we tried out we have created the variable where the output is saved outside the loop.
 Why is this?

+7. At the lecture an approach to calculate factorials were implemented using recursion (function calling itself).
+Here we instead will have a go at generating Fibonacci numbers.
+A fibonacci number is part of a series of number with the following
+    properties:

+	The first two numbers in the Fibonacci sequence are either 1 and 1, or 0 and 1, depending on the chosen starting point of the sequence, and each subsequent number is the sum of the previous two.
+Hence:

+	0, 1, 1, 2, 3, 5, 8, 13, 21, ...
+	or
+	1, 1, 2, 3, 5, 8, 13, 21, ...

+	Try to generate such a series using a recursive approach